 Just how many Irish words do you need to get by in Ireland?
 The simple answer: none.
-Literally everybody in Ireland speaks English, and the so-called “first language” Irish is seldom heard in everyday common usage, the Gaeltacht (Irish-speaking areas mainly on the Western seaboard) being an exception.
-But even here, English in generally the lingua franca in contacts with the visitor.
+Literally everyone in Ireland speaks English, and the Irish language is seldom heard in everyday common usage except in the Gaeltacht (Irish-speaking areas mainly on the Western seaboard).
+But even here, English is generally the language used to communicate with any visitors.

-Some useful phrases in Irish (that go beyond the essential words you should know in Irish are, then, grouped in logical categories:
+Some useful phrases in Irish (that go beyond the essential words you should know in Irish), grouped by category: